 Special effects do figure in these scenes.
 Carefully planned mattes create the best views of the cliff face, filling in the long drop below the actors.
 The scale is genuinely awesome, with the riders trotting up the deliriously risky-looking path.
 Some of the rolling hills in the distance look a bit painterly but overall the mattes are very convincing.
 The effects men even use stop-motion animation, when one unlucky Apache takes an unscheduled plunge down the painted cliff side.
 Finally seen in HD, we realize that a lot more of the movie’s atmosphere is created with matte paintings, even the opening shot of the boat in the bay.
-Perhaps that’s the fantasy appeal of Garden of Evil — we haven’t seen this much detail given to outsized exotic scenery since the days of King Kong.
+Perhaps that’s the fantasy appeal of Garden of Evil — this much detail hasn’t been given to outsized exotic scenery since the days of King Kong.

 Again, Krasner’s CinemaScope photography invests all of this with a giant sense of scale.
 The run-up to the cliffs takes place in vast wide shots showing the three heroes fleeing mounted bands of Indians across a real, rocky landscape that resembles the back of a giant crab.
 The scale is so large, the horses look like gnats.
 The tilted slopes covered with giant boulders are real, yet look like they were painted by Salvador Dalí.
 On the cliff face Hathaway uses steep angles to suggest the height, proving that CinemaScope isn’t limited to the horizontal X Axis.
 It’s old-fashioned Big Sky wonderment, augmented with excellent effects.

 All the amazing scenery would be just a travelogue if it weren’t for the best thing in the picture, the powerful music of Bernard Herrmann.
 The exciting, muscular score gives the show a stylistic foundation and smoothes over weak dialogue scenes.
 Much as Herrmann gave dimension and ‘magic’ to the fantasy worlds of The 7th Voyage of Sinbad and Jason and the Argonauts, he almost single-handedly brings life to Garden of Evil.
-I don’t think what we see would function if it were not for the knockout music score; Herrmann must have considered the show an empty canvas for him to transform.
+I don’t think what we see would function if it were not for the knockout music score; Herrmann must have considered the show an empty canvas waiting to be transformed.
 Five years later, producer Charles Brackett would assign Herrmann to bring an even more fantastic odyssey to life, in Journey to the Center of the Earth.

 Variety’s original review thought that Herrmann’s music overwhelmed the movie, which we think is the best thing that could happen to Garden of Evil.
 Cooper’s final dialogue line, spoken in front of a blazing Technicolor sunset, should have been the film’s only piece of verbal philosophy: